rlisle/BeaconTransmitter/README.md

 # BeaconTransmitter
-A simple framework for transmitting beacon advertisement while app is in foreground
+A simple framework for transmitting beacon advertisement while app is in foreground.